Yueyue07/reacting/README.md

 AngularJS lets us create dynamic application by extending HTMl attributes.

 # React
+React is front-end framework made by Facebook.
+Using React, you can render content what is only needed to change.

 # Comparison between AngularJS and React

+## AngularJS
+The method Angular uses to inject data is via scopes and directives.
+A scope in the Angular just like an object which contains various data,object or function

+## React

+React uses JSX files to write views, which could include Javascript and HTML in the same file.
+It is a kind of paradigm shift for people come from AngularJS.
+React use so called virtual DOM to generate content in the page.

 ## Example 1